proplot-dev/proplot/docs/why.rst

    <h3>Solution</h3>

 ProPlot *reproduces* most of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the `~proplot.axes.Axes` methods themselves!

 Axis tick labels, axis labels, subplot titles, and colorbar and legend labels are automatically applied when a `~xarray.DataArray`, `~pandas.DataFrame`, or `~pandas.Series` is passed through a plotting method instead of a `~numpy.ndarray`.
 This is accomplished by passing positional arguments through the `~proplot.wrappers.standardize_1d` and `~proplot.wrappers.standardize_2d` wrappers.
+See :ref:`1d plotting` and :ref:`2d plotting` for details.

 Various plotting improvements
 =============================